Comic Books that Deserve a Movie

-We are in the golden age of comic book movies and, depending on who you ask, we’re currently moving out of it.
-Regardless, there will come a day when we do not enjoy the same level of comic book-ship that we do now.
-So, before it’s over, here are a few that deserve the right kind of treatment.
+We are in the golden age of comic book movies and, depending on who you ask, we're currently moving out of it.
+Regardless, there will come a day when we do not enjoy the same level of comic book movie

 "Hey, that was already a movie!"
 Yes!
 And while its heart was in the right place, it missed the mark.
 It tried too hard to be a regular ol' comic book movie, when the Fantastic Four really doesn't really fit that mold.

 is old school sci-fi.
 They're a family of adventures who do all kinds of crazy things and get into all manner of scrapes.
 They go to places like the Negative Zone and fight slave monsters from another world.
 They mediate negotiation between two warring planets.
 They use ultimate weapons to combat a timeless Devourer of Worlds.
 They use crazy technology to make insane discoveries and solve gigantic problems on a daily basis

 The first Fantastic Four movie barely touched on any of that and the second almost